10 Apr Return to Costa Rica’s iconic Reventazon River rafting

 In fact, the Reventazon River was the first river ever to be commercially rafted in Costa Rica.
 New York immigrant Michael Kaye, the founder of Costa Rica Expeditions tour company, pioneered commercial whitewater rafting here in 1978, running the river section between Oriente and Angostura.

 Throughout Costa Rica’s history, the Reventazon River has played a key role.
 Indigenous peoples lived along the river as far back as 12,000 years ago.
 Spanish explorers followed the wide river valley up from the Caribbean Coast to gain access to the country’s more temperate Central Valley.
-Decades later, it became the main channel for the railroad to funnel highland coffee to the Caribbean port of Limon.
+Centuries later, it became the main channel for the railroad to funnel highland coffee to the Caribbean port of Limon.
 While the rail lines were destroyed in the huge 7.8-magnitude Limon earthquake on April 22,1991, you can still see some of the historic railroad tracks when rafting the river.

 At 145 kilometers (90 miles), it is the longest river on the Caribbean side of the country.
 It starts at Mt.
 Chirripo, thundering through the Tapanti National Park as the Grande Orosi and then becomes the Reventazon when it passes through the river’s first hydroelectric dam at Cachi.
 Eventually it joins into the Parismina River before emptying into the Caribbean Sea.